inducer/pytato/doc/design.rst

-    Operations that introduce nontrivial mappings on indices (e.g. reshape, strided slice, roll) are identified as potential candidates for being captured in their own high-level node vs. as an :class:`pytato.array.IndexLambda`.
+    Operations that introduce nontrivial mappings on indices (e.g. reshape, strided slice, roll) are identified as potential candidates for being captured in their own high-level node vs. as an :class:`~pytato.array.IndexLambda`.

+    Operations that *can* be expressed as :class:`~pytato.array.IndexLambda` without loss of information, *should* be expressed that way.

 Naming
 ------